ChenYangMei/payslip_generator/readme.md

 # Pay Slip Generator

 This monthly payslip generator is a fun code challenge I did for MYOB after General Assembly's WDI course.
-I started this task by writing the calculating logic javaScript on the client side along with csv file upload and download, which works perfectly from a client's point of view.
-However, after learning more about Node.js and javaScript testing frameworks, I restructured this application by moving the calculation logic to the server side which makes it easier for unit testing.
+I started this task by writing the calculating logic javaScript on the client side along with csv file upload and download, which works perfectly in production.
+However, after learning more about Node.js and javaScript testing frameworks, I restructured this application by moving the business logic to the server side which makes it easier for unit testing.

 # Assumptions
 - The client would be able to upload a CSV file in a web page.